jarosado0911/James-UG4-Installation-Codes/README.md

 ![pythonpath](images/pythonpath.PNG)

 Steps to installing ug4 on Windows 10
-1. Downd the <code>UG4install.ps1</code> file and place it in the home directory of your user account.
+1. Download the <code>UG4install.ps1</code> file and place it in the home directory of your user account.
 2. Open <code>PowerShell</code> command prompt and navigate to the folder that contains <code>UG4install.ps1</code> from Step 1.
 3. Then execute <code>.\UG4install.ps1</code>
 4. Then when Step 3. is complete, execute <code>ls</code>, in the directory there should be two folders called <code>ug4</code> and <code>ughub</code>